slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'The moment you cross a second border, you are an economic migrant, not a refugee.'*

+> *'Populism is what we call democracy when we don't like the outcome.' -- Naval Ravikant*

 Multicultural is by absurdum the true monocultural.

 > *'Political correctness is America's newest form of intolerance, and it is especially pernicious because it comes disguised as tolerance.
 It presents itself as fairness, yet attempts to restrict and control people's language with strict codes and rigid rules.' -- George Carlin*